rahul16073/NotesApp/README.md

 # NotesApp

 #created locallly stored Notes App by using ROOM, MVVM, Dagger-Hilt, RecyclerView, Kotlin Flows
-#users can create, update and delete(longpress) notes with UNDO option
+#users can create, update and delete(by longpress) notes, with UNDO option for delete